 There is also a striking 17th century wall monument to John Blagrave.
 He was a well-known mathematician in his day, and Lord of the Manor of Southcote.
 Note the allegorical ladies around him: they represent various three-dimensional shapes.
 Blagrave's Piazza (1520) once adjoined the church's south side.
 It housed the borough stocks and ducking stool, and had a small lock-up at one end.
 This was the site of the Abbey's Compter Gate that adjoined the church and served as a prison both before and after the dissolution.
 The borough pillory was nearby in the centre of the market-place.

 The Grey Friars of St. Francis of Assisi arrived in Reading in 1233, hoping to administer to the town's poor.
 The Abbot did not want a rival religious order in Reading but, being under Royal patronage, he was obliged to give them a small parcel of land.
 This was on the edge of town, on the way to Caversham Bridge.
 The land was too marshy though, and the friars complained to the Archbishop who, being a greyfriar himself, quickly intervened.
-The friars were relocated in what later became Friar Street.
-After the dissolution, their church was granted to the town as a Guild Hall.
+The friars were relocated in what later became known as Friar Street.
+After the Dissolution, their church was granted to the town as a Guild Hall.
 Their previous home, at the end of what became Yield Hall Lane, was small and rather noisy - due to the cries of the washerwomen on the banks of the Kennet outside!
 The building survived until the mid-nineteenth century.
 The new hall at Greyfriars was also found to be unsuitable and the Corporation moved out after only twenty years.
 It then became a hospital/workhouse/prison, before falling into disrepair.
 It was eventually rebuilt and reconsecrated as a church in 1863.
 The Corporation, meantime, had moved to the old refectory of St. John's Hospitium, which is why the town hall later developed on the land adjoining it to the west.

 Reading was essentially for Parliament during the Civil War, and was originally garrisoned, in 1642, by Henry Marten MP, Lord of Hinton Waldrist and several other North Berkshire Manors.
 However, with reports of approaching Cavaliers, he quickly abandoned the undefended town.
 The council had, in fact, been split and some welcomed the Royalist Army that arrived three days later.
 Reading became the largest Royalist garrison outside Oxford with three thousand soldiers to feed.
 The town was heavily taxed for this honour, and the council's finances crippled.
 By the time the parliamentarians decided to besiege Reading though, it was highly fortified.
 The Earl of Essex made siege to the town for some ten days in April 1643.
 The gunfire was fierce, but the Roundheads managed to discover plans for Royalist reinforcements from Oxford and headed them off.
 With no relief force the town's garrison was forced to surrender.